Indonesian mass killings of 1965–66: Films, documentaries, and museums

-During Suharto's regime, the media was heavily influenced and censored to show a 'certain' history of the 1965 incident: a history which purely and undoubtedly blamed the PKI for this political tragedy.
+During the New Order period, the media was heavily influenced and censored to show a 'certain' history of the 1965 incident: a history which purely and undoubtedly blamed the PKI for this political tragedy.
 However, in recent articles such as by The Jakarta Post, a more in-depth and complex story is recognised by the media offering conflicting views on whom the blame should really fall.
 A film supporting the New Order's version of events, Pengkhianatan G30S/PKI (Betrayal by the Communist Party of Indonesia) was broadcast annually on the government television station TVRI every 30 September.
 This version was the only one allowed in open discourse in the country.
 After Suharto's removal from power, many people, including those involved, told other versions of the events in various books and films.
 One, the documentary film The Act of Killing, included interviews with individuals who had participated in the mass killings, and its companion piece The Look of Silence follows one grieving family trying to understand why it happened and exposes how those behind the massacres still revel in their crimes 50 years on, including boasting on camera how they dismembered, eviscerated, castrated and beheaded alleged communists.

 We shoved wood in their anus until they died.
 We crushed their necks with wood.
 We hung them.
 We strangled them with wire.
 We cut off their heads.
 We ran them over with cars.
 We were allowed to do it.
 And the proof is, we murdered people and were never punished.

 — —Adi Zulkadry, death squad leader quoted in The Act of Killing.

 The film The Year of Living Dangerously, based around events leading up to the killings, internationally released in 1982, was banned in Indonesia until 2000.

 A museum called the Museum Pengkhianatan PKI (Komunis), the "Museum of Communist Betrayal", was established in Jakarta to buttress the narrative that the PKI were traitors and deserved to be eradicated.